BYU-FROST-Lab/byu-frost-lab.github.io/src/content/people/gabe-slade.md

 ---
 name: "Gabe Slade"
-title: "Masters student"
+title: "Master's student"
 group: "graduate"
-photo: "/src/assets/images/people/gabe-slade.png"
+photo: "/src/assets/images/people/grad_curr/gabe-slade.png"
 ---
 # About
 Gabe Slade is a Masters Student in the Electrical and Computer Engineering department with an undergraduate degree in Mechanical Engineering as well as a minor in Computer Science (graduated April 2025).
 He joined the FRoSt Lab in May 2025.